Computing a Link Diagram from its Exterior: Background

 \item The $2\to0$ move and its inverse $0\to2$ move.
 The $2\to0$ move takes a pair of tetrahedra sharing two faces to form a valence-2 edge and collapses them onto their common faces.
 The $0\to 2$ move reverses this by puffing air into a pair of faces sharing an edge and adding two new tetrahedra.
 We call the complex created by the $0 \to 2$ move a \emph{pillow}.
 The $0\to2$ move inflates a pillow and the $2\to0$ move collapses a pillow. \end{enumerate}

-If $\cS$ and $\cT$ are two \1-vertex triangulations of the same closed 3-manifold $M$, then there is a sequence of Pachner moves that transforms $\cS$ into $\cT$; provided both $\cS$ and $\cT$ have at least two tetrahedra, one needs only use $2\to3$ and $3\to2$ moves by \cite[Theorem 1.2.5]{Matveev2007} (see also \cite{Pachner1991, Piergallini1988}).
+If $\cS$ and $\cT$ are two \1-vertex triangulations of the same closed 3-manifold $M$, then there is a sequence of Pachner moves that transforms $\cS$ into $\cT$, provided both $\cS$ and $\cT$ have at least two tetrahedra.
+To do this, one need only use $2\to3$ and $3\to2$ moves by \cite[Theorem 1.2.5]{Matveev2007} (see also \cite{Pachner1991, Piergallini1988}).
+As noted in the introduction, the $2 \to 0$ and $0 \to 2$ moves are much harder to deal with than the others.
+We will call the $2 \to 3$, $3 \to 2$ and $4 \to 4$ moves the \emph{simple Pachner moves}, and note that one needs only these moves to connect two triangulations as above.
+However, as discussed in Remark~\ref{rem: atomic}, the $2 \to 0$ and $0 \to 2$ moves are extremely useful in practice.
 When $M$ is $S^3$, any triangulation $\cT$ with $n$ tetrahedra is related to a standard triangulation by at most $12\cdot 10^6n^22^{2\cdot 10^3n^2}$ Pachner moves \cite{Mijatovic2003}.
 Experimentally, one needs many fewer moves \cite{Burton2011}.
 In our data shown in Figure~\ref{fig: expanded moves}, the number is $O(n)$; this is essential for the utility of our algorithm for \FindDiagram.